Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yes, you can feed figs to your chicken flocks.
 But it’s up to your chickens if they would like to eat it.

 Yes, you can give grapes to chickens.
 But as we have already explained, sugary and citrus fruits are not good for a daily diet.
-So, if you are giving it occasionally, it’s a great chicken treat.
+So, if you give it occasionally, it’s a great chicken treat.

 Persimmons (Sharon fruit)

 Yes, chickens can eat persimmons.
-They are highly citrus, so give it to your chickens in moderation because excessive intake may cause feather pecking problems in flocks.
+They are highly citrus, so give them to your chickens in moderation because excessive intake may cause feather-pecking problems in flocks.

 Sprouts